 Step 3: Conduct gap analysis and figure how to bridge the gap

 By clarifying where you are now and want to be, will allow you to quantify and qualify the size of the gap that needs bridging.
 In so doing, potential roadblocks or key issues to address should also become clear.
-So then the challenge is to design strategies – ‘how to’ solutions, to address the key issues.
+So the challenge is then to design strategies – ‘how to’ solutions, to address the key issues.
 If this is not possible, then new goals need setting.

 Strategic planning success factors

 Engage colleagues to win a mandate for change

 Engaging colleagues is important to gain buy-in to a way forward.

 The best solution is seldom the one that is 100% technically correct if only 20% of stakeholders agree with it.
 However, a better solution is one that is 90% technically correct where most stakeholders agree with it.

 Thus engage a broad church to fact-find, understand hopes and fears, and generate ideas.
 Then work together to turn your ideas into concrete strategies and solutions.

 Through working together, and judicious market research, the best ideas should naturally surface to the top.
 And with agreement every step of the way, comes a mandate for, as well as desire and commitment to change.